sasidharansd/Trending-Movies-Ionic-App/README.md

 # Trending-Movies-Ionic-App
 This is a mobile application built using the Angular Ionic framework that displays a list of trending movies along with their ratings.
-It also allows users to view more details about a movie, including its genres and budget.
+It also allows users to view more details about a movie, including its genres and the movie budget.

 ## Features
   - Displays a list of trending movies fetched from the movie DB (TMDB) API